reduxjs/redux/docs/tutorials/quick-start/quick-start-part-2.md

 If you load the app now, you should see the header and a welcome message.
 We can also open up the Redux DevTools Extension and see that our initial Redux state is entirely empty.

+**TODO Add an explanation of what's in RTK, similar to https://www.apollographql.com/docs/react/get-started/ for Apollo Boost? **

 With that, let's get started!

 ## Main Posts Feed